 A: Absolutely, yes.
 IRS criminal investigation actually investigates more than just fraud and more than just tax fraud or tax evasion.
 They investigate structuring cases, money laundering, and all kinds of different types of activities.

-In addition, because IRS is a division of the Treasury Department, which is what FinCEN is a division of, that is kind of why I believe they take the lead when it comes to SAR filings.
+In addition, because the IRS is a division of the Treasury Department, which is what FinCEN is a division of, that is kind of why I believe they take the lead when it comes to SAR filings.

 The SAR review teams include representatives from many other federal law enforcement agencies.
-So they will decide if they need to investigate or whether it is worth pursuing, then they will decide as a team who should this go to.
+So they will decide if they need to investigate or whether it is worth pursuing, and then they will decide as a team who should this go to.
 Maybe it will be something they want to give to Homeland Security, or maybe to the Secret Service.

-So, yes, the IRS, criminal investigations does a lot more than just tax fraud.
+So, yes, the IRS criminal investigations does a lot more than just tax fraud.